This article keeps track of and compares the monthly active user metrics of social media companies such as Facebook, Pinterest and Weibo.

 Looking at the chart, Facebook is the clear leader compared to Pinterest in terms of International MAU.

-As of fiscal 2021 2Q, Facebook reported an International MAU of 2.6 billion while Pinterest has only 363 million users.
+As of fiscal 2021 4Q, Facebook reported an International MAU of 2.6 billion while Pinterest has only 346 million users.

 At these figures, Facebook’s International MAU is more than 7X higher than that of Pinterest.

-While Facebook reported much higher MAU outside of U.S. and Canada, its growth rate was only 7% on a year-on-year basis in fiscal 2Q 2021, roughly half of Pinterest’s growth rate reported in the same fiscal quarter.
+While Facebook reported much higher MAU outside of U.S. and Canada, its growth rate was only 4% on a year-on-year basis in fiscal 4Q 2021.

 In summary, Facebook’s MAU or monthly active users are far exceeding that of other social media companies, including Pinterest and Weibo.

-Facebook’s monthly active users are more than 6X the size of Pinterest on a global basis as of fiscal 2021 Q2 and more than 5X the size of Weibo in fiscal 2020 Q4.
+Facebook’s global or worldwide monthly active users are nearly 7X the size of Pinterest in fiscal 2021 Q4 and about 5X the size of Weibo in fiscal 2021 Q4.

 References and Credits

-1. Financial figures for all companies discussed above were obtained and referenced from their respective financial statements which can be obtained from the following links:
+1. All financial figures in this article were obtained and referenced from financial statements which are available in the following links:

 The content in this article is for informational purposes only and is neither a recommendation nor a piece of financial advice to purchase a stock.